PowerShell/PowerShell-RFC/1-Draft/RFC0000-Chain-Operators.md

     This is proposed since `throw` stringifies its given value, making a construction like the above much less useful than for `return`.

+This also complicates the grammar and the AST, since:

+- We have to complexify logic about stamtents vs pipelines and control flow logic
+- More AST types may be needed to prevent bad AST constructions

+Not including control flow operators in pipelines would mean:

+- The grammar is simplified
+- We only need one AST type
+- There's no confusing embedding of chains over and under a `return`

+#### Reasons against

+- Control flow manipulation with native commands is currently not ergonomic
+- A construction like `cmd || throw 'Failed'` is very handy
+- Bad or confusing cases are corner cases, unlikely to be hit under normal usage

 ### Different evaluations of command "success"